luwes/playerx/README.md

 ## Status

-Playerx is in early preview and needs more test coverage to be fully production ready.
-We aim to have the Playerx core in a ready state by August 2020.
-Documentation is also high on the todo list.
+Playerx is in beta status, it can be used in production but use at your descretion.

 ## ⚠️ License